 Customer loyalty systems have drawn great interest since firms use one of the best-known marketing tactics – “Copy it if you find a good concept.”
 Some banks offered a range of valuable benefits to regular customers.
-Loyal clients typically get better treatment in business-to-business markets than those who bought on the spot market.
+According to industry experts Stamp Me, loyal clients typically get better treatment in business-to-business markets than those who bought on the spot market.
 The frequency flyer programs of major airlines are also widely recognized customer loyalty programs.
 The initial creative approaches to build and retain devotion have been those and other highly patronized programs, but they were increasingly questioned over the years.

 Interesting dilemmas are loyalty programs that aim to bind people to a company or its products and services with an added incentive.
 While these systems are typical of considerable consumer interest, they are hard to support by our existing competing and buyer-like know-how.
 This analysis shows that most schemes do not affect the structure of the market substantially.
 It might assist defending incumbents and could be considered a valid element of the marketer’s armor, albeit at the cost of growing marketing costs.

 Many senior managers are increasingly asking their marketing staff to assess the potential impact of every loyalty marketing program.
 Do these initiatives truly build additional loyalty beyond the value of the product or service?
 Encourage clients to spend more than that?
 Or just bribe a consumer to purchase again?
 Is it possible for any company to enhance client loyalty in a competitive market by adopting a loyalty marketing program?